 Ferrari N.V.
 (NYSE:RACE) : Pre-earnings Momentum Trade With a Technical Trigger

 PrefaceThere is a bullish momentum pattern in Ferrari N.V.
-(NYSE:RACE) stock 7 calendar days before earnings that triggers right now.
+(NYSE:RACE) stock 3 trading days before earnings.
 Further, we use moving averages as a safety valve to try to avoid opening a bullish position while a stock is in a technical break down, like the fourth quarter of 2018.

 Here's the set-up in great clarity; again, note that the trade closes before earnings, so this trade does not make a bet on the earnings result.

 And here is the technical requirement -- note only one is "turned on," and that is the 50-day moving average requirement.: